AlejoZarate77/Interactive-Calculator/README.md

 - CSS3: Used to style and design the calculator.
 - JavaScript: Used to implement the calculation logic and user interaction.

+## Versiones :speech_balloon:

+This project uses the following versions of the main technologies:

+- React: 16.8.0
+- HTML: HTML5
+- CSS: CSS3
+- JavaScript: ECMAScript 6

 ## Features :floppy_disk:

 The calculator will have the following features: